dustinwicker/dustinwicker.github.io/_posts/2020-06-04-heart-disease-detection.md

-* A summary of the model results can be seen in the fourth image (titled "Model Results") (build table)
 * The best model, the Support Vector Machine Classification Model #4, is outlined in green.
 * It is the parsimonious model which provided the optimal combination of total patients predicted correctly and F1 Score.